 Physical properties of coordination complexes, ligand substitutions and electron transfer reaction mechanisms, organometallic chemistry: bonding, nomenclature and catalysis.
 Laboratory will introduce the student to a range of synthetic techniques and physical methods of characterization.

 Includes: Experiential Learning Activity Precludes additional credit for CHEM 3508.
-Prerequisite(s): CHEM 3503.

 Lectures three hours a week, tutorial one hour a week and laboratory four hours a week.